ibm-cloud-docs/Db2onCloud/br.md

 All paid plans make use of Cross-Regional IBM Cloud Object Storage (COS), by default, to keep backups offsite. {: important}

+Changing the backup time can take upto 2 hours to take effect. {: important}

 {: shortdesc}

 The following is an example of the manual backup operation in the web console UI: